Learning Counterfactual Distributions via Kernel Nearest Neighbors: Algorithm

 \section{\kerNN\ Algorithm}

 We next describe the primary algorithmic contribution of this work: kernel nearest neighbors, or $\kerNN$ in short, for estimating the distribution $\mu_{i, t}$.
-Nearest neighbors has been vastly used for a range of tasks but was analyzed primarily in the context of non-parametric classification problems with applications in imaging~\cite{cover1967nearest, hall2008choice, samworth2012optimal, cannings2020local}.
-Recently, \cite{li2019nearest} posited a latent factor model to analyze scalar nearest neighbor algorithms.
-Implementation of scalar nearest neighbors only requires the notion of distance and average.
-We briefly review the vanilla version of the scalar nearest neighbors example of \cite{li2019nearest}: when only single measurement of dimension $d = 1$ is available from the observational model \cref{model : dist matrix completion}, say $X_1(j, s) \in \real$, the following pseudo-procedure aims to learn the first moment of the distribution $\mu_{i, t}$, i.e. $m_{i, t} = \int x d\mu_{i, t}(x)$. \paragraph{Generic row-wise scalar nearest neighbors:} \begin{itemize}[leftmargin=0.7cm] \item[--] (Distance between rows) For any row $j \neq i$, calculate an averaged Euclidean distance across overlapping columns,
+We briefly review the nearest neighbors presented in \cite{li2019nearest} used for scalar matrix completion, when at most a single measurement of dimension $d = 1$ is available per matrix cell from the observational model \cref{model : dist matrix completion}, say $X_1(j, s) \in \real$.
+The following procedure adapted from \cite{li2019nearest}, and typical of how nearest neighbor methods are used in collaborative filtering applications, aims to learn the first moment of the distribution $m_{i, t}=\int x d\mu_{i, t}(x)$. \paragraph{Row-wise scalar nearest neighbors:} \begin{itemize}[leftmargin=0.7cm] \item[(1)] (Distance between rows) For any row $j \neq i$, calculate an averaged squared Euclidean distance across overlapping columns,